SubhashPeshwa/ELJiffy/README.md

-# ELJiffy
+# ELmer

-A lightweight EL (Not ELT, Not ETL) package built on pure Python, aiming to migrate files and replace clunky cloud ETL tools like ADF
+## Life is hard.
+Cloud ETl solutions make it harder.

+Elmer, a lightweight ETL python package, is meant to replace clunky no-code cloud ETL tools that cost more than they should for just moving files around.
+The author's experience with Azure Data Factory has been frustrating, and hence this is being developed purely out of spite.
+Naturally, this will probably never be production ready.

 References:-